ammaradam/MCTE3104-s1.1819/README.md

 ### ** ANNOUNCEMENTS ** <br />
 **[For 15-02-19 Lab Session]** <br />
-* Do all lab activites and make a short report <br />
+* Do all lab activites and make a short report.
+NO PRE LAB ASSIGNMENT <br />